 Rates, fees, and other important information about the Petal 1 VISA® Credit Card (“Card”) are set forth in these Important Disclosures.
 The customized version of these Important Disclosures (the “Customized Disclosures”) that we provide you prior to your first use of the Card or the related credit card account are part of the Petal 1 VISA® Credit Card Cardholder Agreement (“Agreement”).

 19.99% to 29.49% when you open your account, based on your creditworthiness.
 After that, your APR will vary with the market based on the Prime Rate.

-Your due date is at least 21 days after the close of each billing cycle.
-We will not charge you any interest on new purchases if you pay your entire new balance by the due date each month.
+Your due date is at least 25 days after the close of each billing cycle.
+We will not charge you any Interest on purchases if you pay your entire balance by the due date each month.